eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 - After having successfully negotiated for a Data Offer associated with the `id`, the Data Consumer can query the Data Plane of the given EDC to access the data.
 For that, the Provider must use the URL given in the Submodel-Descriptor's `href` field and append the additional URL-segment `/$value`.
+- In some circumstances (such as the [PCF Kit](../../PCF%20Exchange%20Kit/Software%20Development%20View/page_software-development-view.md#payload-for-requesting-pcf-sub-model)) the `submodelDescriptors[i]/endpoints[j]/interface` property may be used to signify that the payload of the Submodel must be retrieved using an API that's not the subset of Submodel-API defined in CX-0002.
+This leaves the scope of the DT Kit and must be specified by subsequent standards.

-A full example is shown in the next section.
+A full example on the default case is shown in the next section.

 #### Registering a new Twin